HamzaQahoush/Reading-Notes-401/Authentication & Production Serve.md

 ### What is JSON Web Token?
+JSON Web Tokens are a useful tool and a better way of implementing authorization in web applications, but what exactly are they and how do they work?

-JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+What is a JWT?
+A JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

-This information can be verified and trusted because it is digitally signed.
-JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.
+A JWT is a means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is digitally signed using JSON Web Signature (JWS) and/or encrypted using JSON Web Encryption (JWE).

+## When should you use JSON Web Tokens?

+•Authorization: This is the most common scenario for using JWT.
+Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.

+•Information Exchange: JSON Web Tokens are a good way of securely transmitting information between parties.
+Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.

+## How JWT Works (JSON Web Token)?

+The JWT is just an authorization token that should be included in all requests its acquired by exchanging an username + password for an access token and an refresh token.

+The access token is usually short-lived (expires in 5 min or so, can be customized though).

+The refresh token lives a little bit longer (expires in 24 hours, also customizable).
+It is comparable to an authentication session.
+After it expires, you need a full login with username + password again.

+### Those are three distinctive parts that compose a JWT:

+• header

+• payload

+• signature